rene0/dcf77pi/README.md

 Allowed parameters for dcf77pi are:

 * -f filename: read from filename instead of the GPIO pin.
-* -l filename: log to filename when reading from the GPIO pin.
+If used, output is generated in report mode.
+Otherwise, interactive mode is used, with useable keys shown at the bottom of the screen.

 Allowed parameters for readpin are:

 * -t : subtract the pulse acquisition period from the time to sleep

-To stop one of the programs, send a SIGINT (Ctrl-C) to it.
+To stop readpin or dcf77pi in report mode, send a SIGINT (Ctrl-C) to it.

 The meaning of the keywords in config.txt is: